Theelamental/Another-Autism-Guide/Read Me.md

 Hello and welcome to Another Autism Guide.

-Please read the following documents before continuing with the rest of the repository.
+Please read the documents in the Getting started folder before continuing with the rest of the repository.
-    How to use Markdown
-    File structure
-    File templates

 When this hub gets to a large enough size it will be compiled into a manual and sold in print.